tramarobin/fctSnPM/README.md

 * `onlyPlot` permits to plot a part of the analysis obtain with `fctSnPM` and `fctSnPMS`.
 In 1D, the ANOVA and the means with SnPM analysis are displayed.
 In 2D, the ANOVA and the post-hoc tests are displayed.
 * `saveNplot` permits to save and plot the entire analysis obtain with `fctSnPM` and `fctSnPMS`.

-The general use of these funtion are:
+The general use of these funtions are:
 ```matlab
 snpmAnalysis=fctSnPMS(data, independantEffects, repeatedMeasuresEffects, 'Optional Input Name', value)
 onlyPlot(snpmAnalysis,'Optional Input Name', value)